nishant-dabhi/Igmuram/README.md

 - **Feed Exploration**: Navigate between "Hot" and "Top" feeds to explore different content categories.
 Scroll through the feed to discover new and interesting posts.

-## Configuration
-- No additional configuration required.

-## Support
-For any queries or support, please contact [email@example.com].

-## Roadmap
-- **Version 2.0.0**: Implement user authentication for personalized content recommendations.
-- **Version 2.1.0**: Enhance UI/UX for smoother navigation and improved user engagement.
-- **Version 2.2.0**: Introduce additional feed categories and customization options.

-## Security
-If you discover any security vulnerabilities, please report them to [security@example.com].

-## Acknowledgments
-Special thanks to [Acknowledged person/organization] for their contributions and support.

-## License
-This project is licensed under the [MIT License](LICENSE).